ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-l them, the road is paved for a thous­
+them, the road is paved for a thous­
 and iniquities.
 When you see a man with a good
 deal of religion displayed in his shop